liferay/liferay-docs/guidelines/writers-guidelines.markdown

 Use a period for bullets that are sentences, like:

-*  Roll your mouse over the Dock and click //Sign In//.
+*  Roll your mouse over the Dock and click *Sign In*.
 *  Enter your email address and password.

 Never end a section with bullet points, like I was about to do before I typed